 Headless servers are not for editing spreadsheets, watching YouTube, or playing games.
 Headless servers are created for performing specific operations assigned by the developer.
 From managing databases to hosting websites, headless servers do it all.

+There is no need to buy separate computers as modern-day technology easily creates multiple headless servers on a single physical computer.
 But a headless server can save a lot of money.
-No need to buy separate computers as modern-day technology easily allows creating multiple headless servers on a single physical computer.
-As needed, you can add more resources in the future such as storage, memory, and upgrade CPU & network, etc.
+As needed, you can add more resources in the future, such as storage, memory, and upgrade CPU & network, etc.

 Headless server is Lightweight

 Our daily-use computers have tens of unnecessary running services that slow down computer performance.
-Whereas headless servers only perform specific operations hence these servers only run services/applications required to perform these operations.
-Nowadays all popular operating systems provide images for running a headless server.
+Whereas headless servers only perform specific operations, these servers only run services/applications required to perform these operations.
+Nowadays, all popular operating systems provide images for running a headless server.
 These images are lightweight and provide excellent performance.

 Virtualization makes it possible to run hundreds of headless servers on a single physical computer.
 These virtual servers are well integrated into the environment and comfortably share server resources.
-It’s like dividing a giant room with virtual walls and each one has his/her own room.
+It’s like dividing a giant room with virtual walls, and each one has its own room.
 As our business grows, we can add more resources to our computer.

 Docker is the most popular platform as a service that allows its users to deploy software in packages called containers.
-Docker has a very large repository of containers designed to handle (specific) tasks.
+Docker has a huge repository of containers designed to handle (specific) tasks.
 To know more about Docker and how to deploy docker containers, read this article.

 Another benefit of using headless servers is that it’s easily manageable.
 Administrators can automate various system tasks allows them to easily the entire system and possible incidents within the system.